cleoag/hevc_crop_resize_hevc/README.md

   - Scales down to 720×720 using bilinear interpolation
   - Re-encodes using x265 with optimized parameters
 - Output: 720×720 HEVC video with left eye only
+- Optional frame skipping for faster processing

 ## Performance

-The tool is optimized for lower resource usage with these encoding settings:
+The tool is optimized for high quality with these encoding settings:
-- Ultrafast preset
+- Medium preset (balanced quality/speed)
-- Zero latency mode
-- No B-frames
-- Single reference frame
-- Single thread processing
-- 1 Mbps target bitrate
+- 3 Mbps target bitrate
+- Multi-threading with 4 threads
+- Frame skipping option for faster processing

 ## Troubleshooting